xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 of compiler techniques that don't need a lot of theory to handle.

-I  also  will  discuss only one approach  to  parsing:  top-down, recursive descent parsing, which is the  _ONLY_  technique that's at  all   amenable  to  hand-crafting  a  compiler.
+I  also  will  discuss only one approach  to  parsing:  top-down, recursive descent parsing, which is the  _only_  technique that's at  all   amenable  to  hand-crafting  a  compiler.
 The  other approaches are only useful if you have a tool like YACC, and also don't care how much memory space the final product uses.